Helping Parents Overcome Vaccine Hesitancy

 Thanks to successful immunization programs, many parents these days are not familiar with the risks of these diseases.
 Keeping them informed of what we are so fortunate not to have to worry about is a critical part of vaccine education.
 In fact, it is the part that I find most motivating.
 Because thanks to vaccines, many people have been spared disease, disability and even death.

 Sadly, this week we see a new case of polio in Somalia, an ongoing measles epidemic in Wales with over 1200 cases and rising concerns about mumps, rubella and cases of measles elsewhere.
-The point is that it may not be your child who is suffering with a vaccine preventable disease today, but it could be tomorrow.
+(Note from Vaccinate Your Family: There are currently cases of vaccine-preventable diseases in the U.S.) The point is that it may not be your child who is suffering with a vaccine preventable disease today, but it could be tomorrow.

 If you have a story to share about a personal experience with a vaccine preventable disease, please contact us at email@example.com and help us to educate others about the real risks diseases and the benefits of vaccines.
 And if please feel free to share a list of your own favorite resources so that we can all do our part to help others overcome their vaccine hesitancy.

 Visit Vaccinate Your Family’s website for the latest information and resources on vaccines and vaccine-preventable diseases.